blackbaud/skyux-icons/README.md

 - Commit your changes to your branch and push them to GitHub, then create a pull request so they can be reviewed.

 - Your work is now done.
 The owners of this repo will handle reviewing, merging and releasing your changes.

+## Legal

+Icons which have an `owner` property in the `metadata.json` file are the property of the listed organization.

+Icons owned by `Webalys, LLC` must only be used within the context of the SKY UX user experience framework.